libvirt/libvirt-ci/docs/testing.rst

     $ python3 -m pytest --regenerate-output

 and the expected package data sets will be updated.
 You can then just grab the changes and add them to your commit.
+Beware though that if you test a buggy code this way the tests would not be able to catch regressions since the "correct" test output would now match the flawed output.